Dear Steinbrecher-GmbH.de website user,

 We understand that information about data processing does not generally make for particularly interesting reading, but it is in your own interest to read through the following information carefully as it explains which of your personal data we process.

 As at: 06/12/2018

 Protecting your data is important to us.
-After all, you should be able to browse our website – www.steinbrecher-gmbh.de (operated by: corporate group: Steinbrecher Dienstleistungs GmbH, holder: Martin Steinbrecher, Kurt-Schwitters-Platz 6, 26409 Wittmund, Germany [hereinafter referred to as “Steinbrecher Dienstleistungs GmbH”]) – with confidence.
-That is why we will inform you in the following section about which data we process and which external services we have embedded on our website.
+After all, we want you to be able to browse our website – www.steinbrecher-gmbh.de (operated by: Steinbrecher Dienstleistungs GmbH corporate group, owner: Martin Steinbrecher, Kurt-Schwitters-Platz 6, 26409 Wittmund, Germany [hereinafter referred to as “Steinbrecher Dienstleistungs GmbH”]) – with confidence.
+That is why we explain how we process data and which external services we have embedded on our website in the following section.

-The party responsible for data processing on this website within the meaning of Article 4(7) is:
+The party responsible for data processing on this website as defined in Article 4(7) of the General Data Protection Regulation (GDPR) is: